 The three altars arrived and were consecrated on December 23, 1911 by Archbishop Moeller.
-Every alter must contain a relic, thus recalling the days of persecution when Mass was offered in the Catacombs in Rome over the tombs of the martyrs.
+Every altar must contain a relic, thus recalling the days of persecution when Mass was offered in the Catacombs in Rome over the tombs of the martyrs.
 The Archbishop carefully procures and seals the relic from Rome.
 The authority of the Congregation of Rites guarantees their authenticity.
 As a special favor to our church, Archbishop Moeller placed in the high altar the relics of the Apostles, Saints Peter and Paul.

-Mr. E. T. Hanley donated the right side altar of St. Joseph in memory of his father, Mr. Joseph Hanley, one of the pioneer members of St. Joseph Church.
+Mr. E. T. Hanley donated the right-side altar of St. Joseph in memory of his father, Mr. Joseph Hanley, one of the pioneer members of St. Joseph Church.
 The altar contains the relics of Saints Aurelia and Julius, martyrs.
 The statue of St. Joseph was donated by John O'Neil, treasurer of the church, at a cost of \$350.
 The donation came in February of 1911.

 The Young Ladies Sodality of St. Joseph Church donated the corresponding left side altar of the Blessed Virgin.
-This altar contains the relics of Saints, Probas and Julius, martyrs.
-Mrs. Maurice Costello donated the marble statue of our Blessed Mother on the left hand side altar of the church.
+This altar contains the relics of Saints, Probus and Julius, martyrs.
+Mrs. Maurice Costello donated the marble statue of our Blessed Mother on the left-hand side altar of the church.
 It was made in Italy at a cost of \$300.

 All three altars are made of Italian Carrara marble.
 The front panels are inlaid with delicately tinted Sienna marble, which are outlined and enclosed in gold mosaic at a cost of \$1000 each.
 The two large columns on both sides of the tabernacle are adorned with large crosses, exquisitely wrought in gold.
-Above the tabernacle and on each columns are pelicans.
+Above the tabernacle and on each column are pelicans.
 The pelican, a symbol of Christ the Redeemer, is widely used in baroque art, the pelican is found frequently as an ornament on altars, pyxes, chalices, tabernacle doors, antependia and humeral veils.
+The pelican sitting in her nest pierces her side to feed her young, an ancient symbol of the Precious Blood of Jesus.
 The angels on either side of the tabernacle are carved from solid blocks of pure Carrara marble.
 The steps of the sanctuary, as well as the bordering walls and the altar predella are of Italian marble.